vttale/serve-stale/draft-tale-dnsop-serve-stale.md

 even when the underlying data those servers would return is typically unchanged.

+There are a number of reasons why an authoritative server may become unreachable, including Denial of Service (DoS) attacks, network issues, and so on.
+This document suggests that, if the recursive server is unable to contact the authoritative server but still has data for the query name, it essentially extends the TTL of the existing data on the assumption that "stale bread is better than no bread".

-Several major recursive resolver operations currently use stale data for answers in some way, including Akamai, OpenDNS, Xerocole, and Google (I think).
+Several major recursive resolver operations currently use stale data for answers in some way, including Akamai, OpenDNS, and Xerocole.

 # Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

-For a comprehensive treatment of DNS terms, please see {{!RFC7719}}.
+For a comprehensive treatment of DNS terms, please see {{?RFC7719}}.

 # Description